plone/guillotina/docs/source/about.rst

 Allows us to better express content relations, and this is where guillotina shines, because it offers an automatic REST API over them.

-For exeample you can do a PATCH request over /user@account/preferences, to update, them or you can POST an item over the /user@account/todos with the necessry payload to create new todo posts lists, or you can just do a DELETE request to /user@account/todos/todos_list1/todo_item3 to remove a todo list item.
+For example you can do a PATCH request over /user@account/preferences, to update, them or you can POST an item over the /user@account/todos with the necessary payload to create new todo posts lists, or you can just do a DELETE request to /user@account/todos/todos_list1/todo_item3 to remove a todo list item.